aniforverizon/mongodb-cassandra/README.md

 java -jar RunCassandraExample.jar
 ```
 ## Sample Test Results
 In order to provide an example of test results for comparison, I utilized an Amazon AMI (Amazon Linux) with a t2.small instance type.
-I installed both Cassandra and MongoDB using the directions provide by either Datastax or MongoDB.
+I installed both Cassandra and MongoDB using the directions provide by either Datastax or MongoDB as an RPM.
 Everything was setup using the default configuration.
 I made the appropriate edits to the application.properties file and then created two separate executable JAR files using the directions above.
 The following are my test results.

+### Cassandra
 ```
 Default constructor.
 Using application.properties.